shogun-toolbox/shogun/doc/readme/DEVELOPING.md

 Check the `CMakeLists.txt` in `examples/meta/*` for all such make targets.

 ### Simple execution.
-These tests are to make sure the code is executable, and to generate results for integration testing.
+These tests are to make sure the code is executable and to generate results for integration testing.
 These can be executed with `ctest` as described above, e.g.

     ctest -R generated*